Tricky4747/Tricky4747.github.io/README.md

 # my-website
-A website I made for myself using html, css, js.
+A website I made for myself using html, css, js and particles.js, an awesome library.